Preparing for GDPR

 Smart devices and technologies mean the amount of personal and confidential data obtained by businesses has increased rapidly.
 Functions like scan-to-email increase efficiencies, but also gather personal data which must remain secure.
 Keeping track of where this data is stored and how it’s disposed of is crucial for businesses ahead of GDPR.
 This is especially true during the disposal of end-of-life equipment.

-GDPR is causing businesses of all sizes headaches as they navigate a legal minefield.
+GDPR solutions are causing businesses of all sizes headaches as they navigate a legal minefield.
 But it’s important to act now to avoid a data security scramble come next month.
 Working with service providers that build data security and GDPR best practice into their offerings from the ground up is key.
 Failure to do so could be catastrophic for a business’ bottom line and its reputation.